kevinam99/Talk/README.md

-# Chatter
+# Talk

-Chatter is a robust web chat application backed by the scalability and fault tolerance provided by Elixir.
+Talk is a robust web chat application backed by the scalability and fault tolerance provided by Elixir.
 For now, Chatter supports only group chats and text messages.

 ## Stack
 - Elixir